presentco/present-rpc/README.md

 gRPC depends on HTTP/2 which doesn't work everywhere (App Engine, Cloud Functions, etc.). [gRPC-Web](https://github.com/grpc/grpc-web) is complicated, non-idiotmatic, and doesn't help here.
-Present RPC supports HTTP 1.x, it can benefit from the performance improvements in HTTP/2, and its libraries can support other transports entirely.
+Present RPC supports HTTP 1.x, it can benefit from the performance improvements in HTTP/2 (just like gRPC), and its libraries can support other transports entirely.
 Present RPC doesn't support streaming yet, but it can in the future (please send a patch!).
+Present RPC is trivial to understand, support, and use.